-The objectives of buildup undergraduate level this course are to on knowledge principles of biochemical with specific emphasis on different metabolic pathways.
+The objectives of this course are to buildup on undergraduate level knowledge of biochemical principles with specific emphasis on different metabolic pathways.
 The course shall make the students aware of various disease pathologies within the context of each topic.

 Module I: Protein Structure